AlexaCRM/alexacrm.github.io/datapress/api-hooks.md

 `integration-cds/initialized`

-Fires after Dataverse Integration has been initialized.
+Fires after DataPress (Dataverse Integration) has been initialized.

 ---